 Lithium batteries won’t work in the cold – this is true to an extent.
 They produce less cranking power when very cold.
 However if you live in a colder climate, warming up your battery before use prevents their unreliability.
 Turning on your lights or attaching your heated gloves will start to draw from the battery and will warm it up.

 Specially designed to charge and maintain 12V Lithium batteries, the OptiMate 0.8A is fully automatic and protects against user errors as there are no switches to operate it.
 This compact charger is perfect for LiFePO4 12V batteries from 3Ah – 50Ah.
+It’s a quality make but, unlike the NOCO, it isn’t designed to also charge lead-acid batteries.

 Modelling Foam / See it on Amazon